kodekloudhub/golang/docs/08-additional-content/01-how-do-slices-really-work.md

 So, the reason a slice argument acts as though passed by reference is the pointer member of the above struct.
 Even though the slice header is passed by value (meaning *a copy* of the slice header is received by the `modify` function), the pointer `array` is still the same value, meaning it is pointing to the *same* block of memory that `main` is seeing.
 Thus when you modify a value in the slice, the caller will see the modification.

-A note about `unsafe` - The `unsafe` package contains methods and types that circumvent the type safety of Go, so should be used with caution!.
+A note about `unsafe` - The `unsafe` package contains methods and types that circumvent the type safety of Go, so should be used with caution!
 In the `slice` struct above, `unsafe.Pointer` is used because it can point to *anything* - `int`, `string`, `float32`, an instance of your custom struct - literally anything.

 Now let's talk a little more on the functions we can use with slices, with respect to what we have just learned about the representation of a slice using some pseudo-code.